 I’ll be talking about the least talked about model in a criminally underrated brand….the Bronica GS1.
-Specifically, I’ll be discussing the camera in the light of the following questions:
+Specifically, I’ll be discussing the camera in light of the following questions:

 “I’m buying my first medium format camera, any recommendations?”